Kitashi14/DevBoost/README.md

 # DevBoost Extension Features

-DevBoost is a Visual Studio Code extension designed to boost developer productivity with AI-powered automation and workflow enhancements.
+DevBoost is a Visual Studio Code extension designed to supercharge developer productivity with AI-powered automation and workflow enhancements.
 Here are the key features:

-## 🚀 Main Features
+## Main Features

 - **SmartCmd Automation Buttons**
   - Create one-click buttons for your most-used commands